infoslack/awesome-web-hacking/README.md

    * https://www.owasp.org/index.php/Category:OWASP_DirBuster_Project - Is a multi threaded java application designed to brute force directories and files names on web/application servers.
    * https://www.owasp.org/index.php/ZAP - The Zed Attack Proxy is an easy to use integrated penetration testing tool for finding vulnerabilities in web applications.
    * https://github.com/tecknicaltom/dsniff - dsniff is a collection of tools for network auditing and penetration testing.
+   * https://github.com/WangYihang/Webshell-Sniper - Manage your webshell via terminal.
    * https://github.com/DanMcInerney/dnsspoof - DNS spoofer.
 Drops DNS responses from the router and replaces it with the spoofed DNS response
    * https://github.com/trustedsec/social-engineer-toolkit - The Social-Engineer Toolkit (SET) repository from TrustedSec
    * https://github.com/sqlmapproject/sqlmap - Automatic SQL injection and database takeover tool
    * https://github.com/beefproject/beef - The Browser Exploitation Framework Project